ossf/scorecard/docs/checks.md

 This check tries to determine if the project cryptographically signs release artifacts.
 Signed releases attest to the provenance of the artifact.
 A low score is considered 'High' risk.
-It works by looking for filenames: *.minisig (https://github.com/jedisct1/minisign), *.asc (pgp), *.sign. for the last 5 GitHub releases.
+It works by looking for filenames: *.minisig (https://github.com/jedisct1/minisign), *.asc (pgp), *.sign. for the last 5 releases if it's hosted on GitHub.
 The check does not verify the signatures.
+It does not currently support other source hosting repositories (forges) other than GitHub.

 **Remediation steps**
 - Publish the release.